sajidhamdard/design-patterns/notes/builder.md

 * Here, the inner static class `Builder` builds the `User` object.
 * You chain methods (`setFirstName`, `setLastName`, etc.) for clarity and readability.
 * Once you're done setting values, calling `build()` creates the actual object.
 ---

-### ✅ Output Behavior

-No output is printed because your class doesn’t have `toString()` or print logic, but the created object has all values populated via the builder.

----

 ### ❓ Common Interview Questions & Sample Answers